Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 Uses Snakemake pipeline for sequence alignment and annotation.
 Needs Snakemake environment to be [installed](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ## Description
 These scripts are designed to assemble NGS/ONT raw with [Shovill](https://github.com/tseemann/shovill), [Flye](https://github.com/fenderglass/Flye), or [Unicyler](https://github.com/rrwick/Unicycler) for short-read, long-read or hybrid assembly, respectively.
 Pipeline will then separate plasmid contigs from WGS `.fasta`, then annotate the plasmid sequence.
 Plasmid contigs and AMR markers are identified using [Abricate](https://github.com/tseemann/abricate).
 Annotation is done by identifying all CDS with [Prokka](https://github.com/tseemann/prokka) and using BLAST against the Swissprot database.
 Highest ranking hits are kept and cross-references with all known DNA- and RNA-binding Transcription Regulators in the Swissprot database.
-All CDS are also process with [DeepTFactor](https://bitbucket.org/kaistsystemsbiology/deeptfactor/src/master/).
+All CDS are also processed with [DeepTFactor](https://bitbucket.org/kaistsystemsbiology/deeptfactor/src/master/).
 All data is then summarised in `plasmid_summary.csv`.

 ## Complete Pipeline Instructions